Other PDF Profile

 Introduction / History

 The so-called Biharis are Muslims who originated from different ethno-linguistic groups in Bihar and neighboring States of British India.
 Following communal riots during and after the partition of the Indian Subcontinent hundreds of thousands of Urdu-speaking Muslims migrated from Bihar and other Indian States to East Pakistan.
-When the nationalist movement of the Bengalis led to the War of Independ-ence, the Biharis sided with Pakistan and shared in the war crimes against millions of Bengali civilians.
+When the nationalist movement of the Bengalis led to the War of Independence, the Biharis sided with Pakistan and shared in the war crimes against millions of Bengali civilians.
 After the war they became victims of revenge and were gathered by the Red Cross (ICCRC) into 66 Relief camps to await repatriation to Pakistan.
-Until 1982 approx. 200,000 "stranded Pakistanis" were epatriated until internal ethnic con-flicts caused Pakistan to refuse to accept any more Bihari migrants.
-In spite of many promises by different Pakistani governments approximately 300 000 Biharis remained stateless in Bangladesh for 39 years.
+Until 1982 approximately 200,000 "stranded Pakistanis" were expatriated until internal ethnic conflicts caused Pakistan to refuse to accept any more Bihari migrants.
+In spite of many promises by different Pakistani governments Biharis remained stateless in Bangladesh.
 The 66 former relief camps have evolved into urban slum communities where each family occupies a 6x6 sq ft. room.
 The congested housing situation, lack of sanitation and potable water causes many health problems.
 Poverty, hopelessness and social deterioration have made the camps a breeding ground for crime.